 Sunburn should be avoided because it damages the skin.
 Although the discomfort is usually minor and healing often occurs in about a week, more severe sunburn may require medical attention.
 Proper sun protection practices such as using sunscreen and wearing appropriate clothing can reduce a person's risk for developing skin cancer.

-Symptoms of sunburn are well known: the skin becomes red, painful, and abnormally warm after sun exposure.
+The skin becomes red, painful and abnormally warm after sun exposure.

 What to Do